-QUAD: a collection of quadrilaterals.
-The default file suffix is .quad.

-MESH: a rectangularly-connected mesh of dimension $n \times m$.
-The default file suffix is .mesh.

-Bézier: a Bézier surface.
-The default file suffix is .bez.

-OFF: an object in object file format.
+- QUAD: a collection of quadrilaterals.
+The default file suffix is .quad. - MESH: a rectangularly-connected mesh of dimension $n \times m$ .
+The default file suffix is .mesh. - Bézier: a Bézier surface.
+The default file suffix is .bez. - OFF: an object in object file format.
 It is used for representing collections of planar polygons, possibly with shared vertices.
 This is a convenient way to describe polyhedra.
 The polygons may be concave but polygons with holes are not supported.
-The default file suffix is .off.

-VECT: strings of connected line segments, possibly closed.
-The default file suffix is .vect.

-SKEL: collections of points and polylines, possibly with shared vertices.
-The default file suffix is .skel.

-SPHERE: a sphere, drawn as a collection of rational Bézier patches.
-The default file suffix is .sph.

-INST: a 4 \times 4 transformation, to be applied to another OOGL object.
-The default file suffix is .inst.

-LIST: a list of OOGL objects.
-The default file suffix is .list.

-TLIST: a list of 4×4 transformations.
+The default file suffix is .off. - VECT: strings of connected line segments, possibly closed.
+The default file suffix is .vect. - SKEL: collections of points and polylines, possibly with shared vertices.
+The default file suffix is .skel. - SPHERE: a sphere, drawn as a collection of rational Bézier patches.
+The default file suffix is . sph. - INST: a $4 \times 4$ transformation, to be applied to another OOGL object.
+The default file suffix is .inst. - LIST: a list of OOGL objects.
+The default file suffix is .list. - TLIST: a list of $4 \times 4$ transformations.
 The default file suffix is .grp.

-External Modules
+- Basics of Geomview

+- Manipulation and Appearance of Geomview Objects

+- Geomview I/O

+• Geomview and External Applications

+• An external module is a program that interacts with Geomview.
+It communicates with Geomview through gcl commands and can control any aspect of Geomview that one can control through Geomview's user interface.
+Typically, Geomview acts as a display engine for the external module.

 - An external module is a program that interacts with Geomview.
 It communicates with Geomview through gcl commands and can control any aspect of Geomview that one can control through Geomview's user interface.
-Typically, Geomview acts as a display engine for the external module. - ► External modules known to Geomview are listed in the Modules browser in Geomview's Main panel.
-An external module can be invoked by clicking on its entry in the browser. - ► In order to make an external module foo known to Geomview, include the following line in your local initialization file, .geomview:
+Typically, Geomview acts as a display engine for the external module. - External modules known to Geomview are listed in the Modules browser in Geomview's Main panel.
+An external module can be invoked by clicking on its entry in the browser. - In order to make an external module foo known to Geomview, include the following line in your local initialization file, .geomview: